 Your sex, physical condition and food intake are just a few that may cause your BAC level to be even higher.
-But the full effects of these are not completely known.
-Alcohol may still accumulate in your body even if you are drinking at a rate of one drink per hour.
+But the full effects of these are not fully known.
+Alcohol may still accumulate in your body even if you are drinking at a rate of one drink per hour, especially for women.
 Abilities and judgment can be affected by that one drink.